 When contaminants accumulate in your system, they can be forced through the vents and into the air in each room.
 This can interfere with how your lungs work, and a visual inspection of the filter can be the first confirmation of a defective filter.
 If it appears to be contaminated with dirt, dust, and debris, it might be time to clean it.
 When the air filter becomes too dirty, it will clog and the engine won't be able to draw enough air into the combustion chamber.

-While this rarely causes permanent damage, neglecting the air filter long enough can cause the engine to stop working completely.
+This will result in poorer performance and lower fuel efficiency, and the engine check light will likely come on.
+Neglecting the air filter long enough can cause the engine to stop working completely.
 Outdoor debris can build up over time and wreak havoc on the combustion chamber.
 The air filter contributes to fuel efficiency, but a dirty filter can reduce oxygen flow.
-The air filter is one of those components that you can ignore, but this can have dire consequences.

 If you suspect you're dealing with a clogged or dirty air filter, you can take your car to the local mechanic or check it yourself.
 Advanced filters can last a little longer between cleanings and replacements, so check with the manufacturer for a recommended program.
 A good air filter helps prevent dust and dirt from accumulating on all internal components of the unit; a bad one will cause additional wear and tear that can lead to serious maintenance problems in the future.
 Before reaching the engine, the filtered air passes through a mass flow meter, which measures how clean the air is and determines the correct air-fuel ratio for the mixture to maximize fuel efficiency and performance.